microsoft/vscode-docs/docs/containers/docker-compose.md

 ---
 # Develop multi-container apps using Docker Compose

-Docker Compose provides a way to orchestrate multiple containers in a single app.
+Docker Compose provides a way to orchestrate multiple containers that work together.
 Examples include a service that processes requests and a front-end web site, or a service that uses a supporting function such as a Redis cache.
 If you are using the microservices model for your app development, you can use Docker Compose to factor the app code into several independently running services that communicate using web requests.
 This article helps you enable Docker Compose for your apps, whether they are Node.js, Python, or .NET Core, and also helps you configure debugging in VS Code for these scenarios.

-For single container usage, using Docker Compose provides tool-independent configuration.
+Also, for single container scenarios, using Docker Compose provides tool-independent configuration in a way that a single Dockerfile does not.
 Configuration settings such as volume mounts for the container, port mappings, and environment variables can be declared in the docker-compose YML files.

 To use Docker Compose in VS Code using the Docker extension, you should already be familiar with the basics of [Docker Compose](https://docs.docker.com/compose/).

 ## Adding Docker Compose support to your project

+If you already have one or more Dockerfiles, you can add Docker Compose files by opening the **Command Palette** (`kb(workbench.action.showCommands)`), and using the **Docker: Add Docker Compose Files to Workspace** command.
+At the prompt, choose the Dockerfiles you want to include and hit **Enter**.

-You can add Docker Compose files to your workspace at the same time you add a Dockerfile by opening the Command Palette (`kb(workbench.action.showCommands)`) and using **Docker: Add Docker Files to Workspace** command.
+You can add Docker Compose files to your workspace at the same time you add a Dockerfile by opening the **Command Palette** (`kb(workbench.action.showCommands)`) and using the **Docker: Add Docker Files to Workspace** command.
 You'll be asked if you want to add Docker Compose files.
 If you want to keep your existing Dockerfile, choose **No** when prompted to overwrite the Dockerfile.

 The Docker extension adds the following files to your workspace: